brente/uwsgi.it/CustomerQuickstart.md

 Client-certificates HTTPS/SNI authentication
 --------------------------------------------

 You can authenticate your https clients via certificates.
-For doign it you need a certificate authentication for signing your clients.
+For doing it you need a certificate authentication for signing your clients.

-You can create a new CA pretty easily (weill it is only a pair of key and cert)
+You can create a new CA pretty easily (well, it is only a pair of key and cert)

 ```sh
 openssl genrsa -des3 -out ca.key 4096